A Comprehensive Guide to Porcelain Veneers

 Porcelain veneers are precisely cut, thin slices of porcelain that are permanently and seamlessly bonded to the surfaces of your teeth to improve their appearance.
 In doing so, veneers are one of the most efficient ways for a smile makeover.

 Modern-day porcelain is inherently a strong, durable, and nonporous material, often stronger than the natural enamel of your permanent teeth.
-Porcelain veneers not only enhance the aesthetics of your smile, but they also have a long life expectancy.
+As a result, porcelain veneers enhance the aesthetics of your smile and have a long life expectancy.

 They are known to resist common staining agents such as coffee and cigarettes (although smoking is still not recommended) and repel odor-producing bacteria.
 They are also biocompatible, esthetic, insoluble, and quite hard.